 Incidental activity – Activity that does not directly add customer value, but which is currently necessary to maintain operations (e.g. the Human Resource function within an organization is essential, however, the customer is not seeking good HR policies when they purchase say a flight ticket).

-You would expect that the objective in any organization which is focussed on lean and customer value, would be to maximize the “value added activity” and minimize both the “waste” and “incidental” activity.
+You would expect that the objective in any organization which is focused on delivering value in a lean process would be to maximize the “value added activity” and minimize both the “waste” and “incidental” activity.

 When we consider “value”, that value is defined by the ultimate customer, not by the manufacturer.
 It is a statement of what is important to the customer.
 This is both the conscious value expectation of the customer, i.e. this usually involves quality, reliability, cost expectations, but “value” also includes those expectations of the customer which they may not be aware they even expect.
 For example, prestige, association, affluence, etc..